CleverCloud/doc.clever-cloud.com/runtimes/dotnet/dotnet.md

 Be sure that:

-* you have pushed in `master branch`
+* You have pushed in `master branch`.
-* you listen on `port 8080`, by default each Dotnet application is created with the `ASPNETCORE_URLS="http://0.0.0.0:8080"` environment variable.
+* You listen on `port 8080`, by default each Dotnet application is created with the `ASPNETCORE_URLS="http://0.0.0.0:8080"` environment variable.
-* you have committed the different files of your project and the corresponding `.csproj` file
+* You have committed the different files of your project and the corresponding project file (`.csproj`, `.fsproj`...).
+* If you have multiple projects in the same repository (Monorepo), you can use the APP_FOLDER environment variable to set the correct project path.
+See the list of environment variables [here](https://www.clever-cloud.com/doc/get-help/reference-environment-variables/).

 ## Requirements